PlayVirtual: Augmenting Cycle-Consistent Virtual Trajectories for Reinforcement Learning: Cycle-Consistent Virtual Trajectories for Representation Learning in RL

 where $\mathit{d}_\mathcal{M}$ is a distance metric on space $\mathcal{M}$ and $\mathbf{z}'_t$ is the prediction of $\mathbf{z}_t$ after experiencing a sequence of actions in forward prediction and backward prediction as

 \end{definition}

-Given the state $\mathbf{z}_t$ encoded from the current input $\mathbf{s}_t$ of time $t$, we randomly sample $M$ sets of actions.
+Given the state $\mathbf{z}_t$ encoded from the current input $\mathbf{s}_t$ of time $t$, we \tcr{randomly} sample $M$ sets of actions \tcr{in the action space $\mathcal{A}$}.
 We calculate the cycle consistency loss as:

-We describe the alternative distance metrics $\mathit{d}_\mathcal{M}$ on space $\mathcal{M}$ and study the influence on performance in Appendix A and B, respectively.
+We describe the alternative distance metrics $\mathit{d}_\mathcal{M}$ on space $\mathcal{M}$ and study the influence on performance in \tcb{Section \ref{ablation}}.

 \emph{Discussion} : In our scheme, similar to \cite{goyal2019recall,edwards2018forward, nair2020trass}, we model the backward dynamics using a BDM.
 This is basically feasible for many real-world applications, \egno, robotic control, and many games.
 Consider a robotic arm: given a current state (\egno, spatial position and rotation) and the previous action (\egno, quaternions or six-degree-of-freedom parameters), one can deduce the previous state without much effort.
-This holds in most games such as chess or Atari.
-Even for some cases where there are many-to-one transition (\ieno, different states with the same action may be transited into the same state), BDM could learn the most probable state or a mean state to minimize the prediction errors, thanks to the powerful fitting capacity of the network.
+This holds in most games such as chess or Atari. \tcr{For} some cases where there are many-to-one transition (\ieno, different states with the same action may be transited into the same state), BDM \tcr{may} learn the most probable state or a mean state to minimize the prediction errors \tcr{through} the powerful fitting capacity of \tcr{neural networks}. \tcr{More discussion can be found in Appendix \ref{discussion}}.

 \textbf{Overall Training Objective.} The overall training objective of our method is as below:

 where $\mathcal{L}_{rl}$, $\mathcal{L}_{pred}$, and $\mathcal{L}_{cyc}$ denote the RL loss (please refer to Rainbow \cite{hessel2018rainbow} for discrete control games, SAC \cite{haarnoja2018soft} for continuous control games), prediction loss (see Eq.~(\ref{equ:pred_loss})), and cycle consistency loss (see Eq.~(\ref{equ:cycle_loss})), respectively. $\lambda_{pred}$ and $\lambda_{cyc}$ are the hyperparameters for balancing the contributions of different losses.